pudly/schmopera-hugo/content/articles/electric-and-exciting-edmonton-opera-launches-2022-23-season-with-puccini-s-tosca.md

 +++
 On October 22, Edmonton Opera launched what it describes as an “electric and exciting” 2022-23 season with one of Giacomo Puccini’s well-known dramas: _Tosca_.

 “Grand opera is back,” says Joel Ivany, Artistic Director of Edmonton Opera.
-“We’re not just trying to do it, we will do it.
-It’s important to remind our core patrons that these big operas mean a lot to a certain group of people.
+"It's important to remind our core patrons that these big operas mean a lot to a certain group of people.
 And for those who don’t know these big operas, this is a wonderful introduction to what this multicultural artform is."

 Starring as Tosca is American soprano [Karen Slack](/scene/people/karen-slack/) in her Edmonton Opera debut.
 Ivany says Slack is a strong advocate for equality in this industry.
 "Having her as Tosca, interacting with the cast, demonstrates that she is an artist that has something to say, is an important voice, and we want to introduce her to our company and to the city," he says.